-The lure of pure, unadulterated heroin reeled them in like nothing else would.
+The lure of pure, unadulterated heroin reeled them in.
 “That’s right.
-I don’t do it all the time, but it’s kind of a promotional for new clients.”
+It’s kind of a promotional for new clients.”

 The long, unshaven face creased into a smile.
 “Hook me up, man.”

-Wren grinned, bouncing on the balls of her feet like some trashy, insane cheerleader.
+Wren grinned, bounced on the balls of her feet like some trashy, insane cheerleader.